Exeter Theatre Royal fire: Awards and recognition

 A number of people were recognised for their actions during the fire.

 Able Seaman William Hunt, who was at the theatre having been paid off from HMS Express, was praised for making repeated rescues by climbing pillars at the front of the theatre.
 He received the Bronze Medal of the Royal Humane Society, for putting his own life at risk to save the life of others, as well as the more unusual Silver Medal from the publishers of the magazine Ally Sloper's Half Holiday.
 He was given special permission by the Admiralty to wear these on his uniform, and at the urging of the Mayor of Exeter, was promoted to Leading Seaman.

 Jimmie Lewin was awarded a certificate by the Royal Society for the Protection of Life from Fire for his courageous actions in helping pass both the living and dead through a window to the balcony.

-Bombadier S Scattergood of the Royal Horse Artillery made a number of rescues before dying in the fire himself, and a special memorial was erected in the cemetery by his comrades, next to the main memorial cross.
+Bombardier F Scattergood of the Royal Horse Artillery made a number of rescues before dying in the fire himself, and a special memorial was erected in the cemetery by his comrades, next to the main memorial cross.

 Legacy

 The impact on other theatres was almost immediate.
-Her Majesty's Theatre, Aberdeen was due for relicensing at the end of September 1887.
+His Majesty's Theatre, Aberdeen was due for relicensing at the end of September 1887.
 Following the fire at Exeter, and the damning inquest and inquiry, Aberdeen magistrates immediately engaged three independent surveyors to inspect the building, and refused to grant a licence until major structural changes were made, in line with the recommendations of Eyre Shaw.

 A Bill appeared in parliament in 1885, looking to regulate theatre safety, but it was never passed into law.
 In the absence of action by the legislature, the fire insurance companies took action of their own, and imposed detailed inspections and surveys on their theatre clients, with huge premiums accompanying non-compliance with the recognised best practice, or even refusing insurance cover.
 This quickly created change, due to the financial impact on theatre owners and operators.